-In partnership with artists, politicians, neighborhood and philanthropic leaders, Artspace is working to adaptively reuse a historic building in downtown Hamilton into a mixed-use arts facility.
-The project will rehabilitate two internally connected historic buildings, a 1900 French Renaissance masterpiece originally known as the Mehrum Building, and the 1913 Lindley Block.
+In partnership with artists, politicians, neighborhood and philanthropic leaders, Artspace has adaptively reused and restored a historic building in downtown Hamilton into a mixed-use arts facility.
+The project rehabilitated two internally connected historic buildings, a 1900 French Renaissance masterpiece originally known as the Mehrum Building, and the 1913 Lindley Block.
 A 1970s remodel covered the original storefronts with a metal screen that was removed in Spring of 2013, thereby restoring these century-old edifices to their original appearance.

-In addition to 42 units of affordable “live/work” space for artists and their families, the Artspace Hamilton Lofts project will provide ground floor commercial space for creative businesses, gallery space for residents to showcase their artwork, and outdoor seating area for the residents.
-The project will complement the rehabilitation activities occuring at the neighboring Mercantile Lofts and will advance the city's downtown economic development efforts on High Street.
+In addition to 42 units of affordable “live/work” space for artists and their families, the Artspace Hamilton Lofts project provides ground floor commercial space for creative businesses, gallery space for residents to showcase their artwork, and an outdoor seating patio for the residents.
+The project complements the rehabilitation activities occuring at the neighboring Mercantile Lofts and advances the city's downtown economic development efforts on High Street.

 This project comes at a pivotal moment for the city of Hamilton.
 Recovering from decades of dis-interest, the city has many historic structures worthy of preserving and reusing.
 The City is deeply committed to revitalizing and energizing the historic downtown area and this mixed-use project will further Hamilton’s goal of redevelopment and animation.